 Types Of Phobia

-Phobias are divided up into three types: specific phobia, social phobia, and agoraphobia.
-Specific phobia is a simple phobia, while social phobia and agoraphobia are complex phobias.
-Specific phobias typically have only one, easily-identified trigger.
-With complex phobias, the triggers are much harder to recognize.
+Phobias are divided into three types: specific phobia, social phobia, and agoraphobia.
+Specific phobias are relatively simple phobias, while social phobia and agoraphobia are more complex phobias.
+With complex phobias, the triggers are harder to recognize.

-A specific phobia is an irrational and persistent fear of one thing.
-With a specific phobia, only one stimulus triggers the fear.
-If you have a fear of snakes, you might be afraid when you see a snake in the wild, when you see one in a zoo, or even if you see a video of one on social media.
-However, when you don't see a snake or anything resembling a snake, you're no more afraid than anyone else.
+A specific phobia is an irrational and persistent fear of a single object or a situation.
+In other words, only one stimulus triggers the fear.
+If you have a phobia of snakes, for example, you might be afraid when you see a snake in the wild, at a zoo, or even in a video on social media.
+However, when you don't see a snake (or anything resembling a snake), you are unlikely to experience fear.

-Social phobia is a fear of being in public places or social situations.
-You feel scared, vulnerable and anxious.
-When you have social phobia, you tend to stay away from these situations, even if you miss out on fun activities or career opportunities.
+Social phobia is a fear of being in social situations.
+Those with social phobias tend to stay away from such situations, even if this means missing out on fun activities, friendships, or career opportunities.

-Agoraphobia is an extreme type of phobia revolving around being in situations where you can't escape.
-You have a long list of fears related to being in public, such as:
+Agoraphobia is complex phobia centered around being in situations from which you can't escape.
+Those with agoraphobia experience a number of fears related to being in public, such as:

 - Fear of open spaces